-Ideally, try to receive five bars signal strength on the Blink Sync Module.
+Ideally, try to receive five bars signal strength.
 Anything less than three bars can result in sub-optimal performance.
-This recommendation from Blink includes the signal strength from the camera to the Blink Sync Module.
+This recommendation from Blink includes the signal strength from the camera to the device.
 It also includes the signal from the Blink Sync Module to the wireless router or access point.
 Balancing the two can be a challenge, especially in a larger home or office.
 You may need to use an extender or even migrate to a mesh network in larger structures.

 Mounting the Blink Sync Module in a non-traditional means might be called for when a table or shelf isn’t available.
 So, let’s look at an alternate mount for the sync module.